 Is Dove a Cruelty Free Brand?

 No, I still don’t consider Dove to be a cruelty free brand.
 This is because they still sell their products in China, where animal testing is required by law.

 Dove claim they have gotten around China’s animal testing laws by asking Chinese authorities to let them know if their products need testing on animals.
 There isn’t any proof that this would actually happen, simply that Dove have asked for this to be the case.

 “Post-market testing would only be required in the rare occurrence of a serious consumer safety concern.
 We have requested to the Chinese Authorities that they notify us if there were such a concern, so we can withdraw the product rather than it be subject to animal testing.”

-This is factually incorrect; in reality, post-market testing is not rare and there doesn’t need to be a safety concern for a product to be tested.
-They can test whatever they like, whenever they like, from their shelves.
+This is incorrect; Chinese post-market testing laws mean they can test whatever they like, whenever they like, from their shelves.
 (Their shelves specifically; products shipped to China from an online store are not affected.)

 In the cruelty free and vegan beauty community, we don’t consider a brand cruelty free if they sell their products in stores in Mainland China.
 True cruelty free brands refuse to sell their products in China to stand against their animal testing policies.